Navotas: Etymology

 Navotas was once part of Malabon.
 According to one legend, the long and narrow delta extended unbroken from north to south along the seashore.
 The strip of land between the former district of Tondo, Manila and this town was eaten away by the sea until an opening was made.
 Water began to flow through the opening.
 The geographical change prompted the people to refer to the place as "butas", "nayon ng butas", or "nabutas", a Tagalog word that means breached or pierced through.
 What began as a natural channel developed into a regular waterway, now known as the Navotas River.
 In later years, the place came to be known as "Nabotas", then "Navotas".

 It was also known as Hacienda de Navotas.
 It was once owned by the Dominican friars until it was sold to the Pascual family during the early days of the American regime and developed into a residential estate.

-San Jose de Navotas was the name given to the locality after its patron saint, Saint Joseph.
-On June 11, 1859, a "Superior Decreto" established a new parish and municipality under the supervision of Friar Matias Navoa.
+San José de Navotas was the name given to the locality after its patron saint, Saint Joseph.
+On June 11, 1859, a Superior Decreto established a new parish and municipality under the supervision of Friar Matías Navoa.
 The populace was divided into two distinct groups, the naturales (locals) and the mestizos.
 Mariano Estrellas was the gobernadorcillo (petty governor) of the naturales and Mariano Israel, of the mestizos.
 Today, because records are incomplete, recognition is only given to the gobernadorcillos for the mestizos.
-A school in honor of San Jose was built and known as "San Jose Academy."
+A school in honor of San Jose was built and known as "San José Academy."